-Next, we applied the Friedman test with the Iman-Davenport improvement [27] and its corresponding post hoc Nemenyi test [43] on individual batch selection strategies.
-In Fig. 4, the results of the test on the case "Select 10 of 50" batch selection can be seen.
-Similarly, Fig. 5 shows results of the "Select 10 of 100" batch selection.
+Next, we applied the Friedman test with the Iman-Davenport improvement [29] and its corresponding post-hoc Nemenyi test [44] on individual batch selection strategies.
+In Figure 4, the results of the test on the case "Select 10 of 50" batch selection can be seen.
+Similarly, Figure 5 shows results of the "Select 10 of 100" batch selection.
 From both figures it follows that strategies with the active learning approach are significantly better than the strategy without the active learning approach.

-Additionally, we performed another experiment where incremental active learning was performed from Baidu data only; that is, the active learning algorithm first learns from the 100 positive and 100 negative tweets chosen from the first 1000 hand-labeled financial tweets from the Baidu dataset.
+Additionally, we performed another experiment where incremental active learning was performed from Baidu data only; that is, the active learning algorithm first learns from the 100 positive and 100 negative tweets chosen from the first 1,000 hand-labeled financial tweets from the Baidu dataset.
 According to this initial model, the algorithm selects a set of financial tweets from a first batch of data from the Baidu tweet data stream to query for their labels.
 Based on these hand-labeled financial tweets, the model is updated and the process is repeated for the next batch of Baidu tweets.
 This process is repeated until we reach the end of our simulated data stream.
 For this experiment, we used the "Combination 50% random" active learning approach with the size of the neutral zone 0.001 and "Select 10 of 100" batch selections.
 The results indicate that the classifier learned on such a small initial dataset, although hand-labeled and specific for the financial domain, is highly unstable.
 The sentiment classifier learned on this dataset classified all tweets at the beginning of the data stream as negative.
+Then, as a consequence of active learning and improving the classifier with new labeled tweets, the classifier improved and started to classify new tweets as positive or negative.
+This improvement lasted for several batches, and then the classifier classified all new coming tweets as positive.
+This behavior indicates that the classifier was highly unstable since incremental learning introduced significant changes into the model with the occurrence of every new labeled tweet.